hantsy/quarkus-auth0-sample/docs/api.md

 }
 ```

-To test the application manually, log in the auth0 dashboard,  follow the steps we have introduced  in [the original Spring Security and Auth0 post](https://itnext.io/secures-rest-apis-with-spring-security-5-and-auth0-41d579ca1e27) to get a token by the Test Application provided by auth0 and then use `curl` command or Postman like tools to access the protected APIs.
+To test the application manually, log in the auth0 dashboard, follow the steps we have introduced in [the former Spring Security and Auth0 integration post](https://itnext.io/secures-rest-apis-with-spring-security-5-and-auth0-41d579ca1e27) to get a token via the *Test Application* provided by auth0 and then use `curl` command or Postman like tools to access the protected APIs.

-In Spring applications, Spring Security provides test utilities  to mock MVC  in the unit tests, unfortunately Quarkus does not provide such a simple helper .
+In my opinion, Quarkus test framework is not flexible as Spring.
+In Spring ecosystem, Spring Security provides test utilities to mock MVC and JWT decode in the unit tests, unfortunately Quarkus does not provide such a simple helper.
 But there are some possible approaches to test the security concern of the *service* type application.

 Add the following dependencies in the *pom.xml* file.